Disappearing polymorph

-Needles of two different polymorphs of metanilic acid taken under a microscope at ×20 magnification.
+Needles of two different polymorphs of metanilic acid taken under a microscope at 20× magnification.
 Figure (a) shows Form II and (b) shows Form III; Form I was unable to be reproduced by researchers, an instance of a disappearing polymorph.

 In materials science, a disappearing polymorph is a form of a crystal structure (a morph) that is suddenly unable to be produced, instead transforming into a different crystal structure with the same chemical composition (a polymorph) during nucleation.
 Sometimes the resulting transformation is extremely hard or impractical to reverse, because the new polymorph may be more stable.
 That is, they are metastable forms that have been replaced by more stable forms.

 It is hypothesized that contact with a single microscopic seed crystal of the new polymorph can be enough to start a chain reaction causing the transformation of a much larger mass of material.
 Widespread contamination with such microscopic seed crystals may lead to the impression that the original polymorph has "disappeared".
-In a few cases such as progesterone and paroxetine hydrochloride, the disappearance gradually spread across the world, and it is suspected that it is because earth's atmosphere has over time become permeated with tiny seed crystals.
-It is believed that seeds as small as a few million molecules (about $10^{-15}$ grams) is sufficient for converting one morph to another, making unwanted disappearance of morphs particularly difficult to prevent.
+In a few cases, such as progesterone and paroxetine hydrochloride, the disappearance gradually spread across the world, and it is suspected that it is because Earth's atmosphere has over time become permeated with tiny seed crystals.
+It is believed that seeds as small as a few million molecules (about ×10^-15 grams) are sufficient for converting one morph to another, making unwanted disappearance of morphs particularly difficult to prevent.
 It is hypothesized that "unintentional seeding" may also be responsible for a related phenomenon, where a previously difficult-to-crystallize compound becomes easier to crystallize over time.

-Although it may seem like a so-called disappearing polymorph has disappeared for good, it is believed that it is always possible in principle to reconstruct the original polymorph with a lab that has not been contaminated by the new morph.
+Although it may seem like a so-called disappearing polymorph can no longer be produced at all, it is believed that it is always possible in principle to reconstruct the original polymorph in a lab that has not been contaminated by the new morph.
 This was demonstrated in the ranitidine case.
 However, doing so is usually impractical or uneconomical.
 In some cases, the original morph can be reconstructed by a different pathway with different chemical kinetics, as in the case of progesterone.

 This is of concern to the pharmaceutical industry, where disappearing polymorphs can ruin the effectiveness of their products and make it impossible to manufacture the original product if there is any contamination.
 There have been cases in which a laboratory that attempted to reproduce crystals of a particular structure instead grew not the original but a new crystal structure.
 The drug paroxetine was subject to a lawsuit that hinged on such a pair of polymorphs, and multiple life-saving drugs, such as ritonavir, have been recalled due to unexpected polymorphism.